tlively/feature-detection/proposals/feature-detection/Overview.md

 process.
 Engines are encouraged to ship these features by default once they are far enough along in the standardization process, but it is inevitable that different engines ship features at different times, if at all.
-As a result, developers of WebAssembly modules need to produce artifacts supporting multiple different feature sets.
+As a result, developers of WebAssembly modules want to produce artifacts supporting multiple different feature sets.

 Unlike in native contexts, WebAssembly's validation rules make it impossible to